Reviews You Can Rely On

 The Norco Fluid FS 4 is our pick for the best budget mid-travel mountain bike.
 This bike is so competent that we quickly forgot that we were riding a “budget bike.”
 Whether tearing down a high-speed flow trail or charging down a chunky trail, the Fluid was very composed and was as fun as a barrel of monkeys.
 Pair this brilliant on-trail performance with a stellar build kit that features a wide-range cassette and long-travel dropper post, and it was a very easy choice for Best Budget Mountain Bike.

-Our main complaints with the Fluid are minor.
-For instance, this bike is quite portly.
-Our extra large test bike hit the scale at over 36 pounds.
-We should also note that we generally test large frames, so comparing the weight of this extra large frame isn't exactly apples-to-apples.
-We found the climbing performance comfortable, but we would also have loved to see a climb switch on the shock for use on fire roads or smooth double tracks.
-We think budget-conscious shoppers should also check out the Polygon Siskiu T8.
-It performs well on the descents as well as the climbs, especially given the price.
+Our complaints with the Fluid are all relatively minor.
+Our XL test bike tipped the scale at over 36 pounds, which is apparent in every aspect of its performance.
+We generally test large frames, so comparing the weight of this extra large frame isn't exactly apples-to-apples.
+“I found the climbing performance adequate, but would love to see a climb switch on the shock for use on fire roads or smooth double tracks,” says tester Pat Donahue.
+Budget-conscious shoppers should also check out the Polygon Siskiu T8.

 Read more: Norco Fluid FS 4 review